ModiaSim/Modia3D.jl/docs/src/man/CollisionHandling.md

 and (a) have a convex geometry, or (b) can be approximated by a set of convex geometries, or (c) have a concave geometry that is (automatically) approximated by its convex hull.
-When contact occurs, the response is computed with elastic force/torque laws based on the penetration depth and the relative motion of the objects in contact.
+When contact occurs, the response is computed with elastic (nonlinear) force/torque laws based on the penetration depth and the relative motion of the objects in contact.
 It is planned to optionally also support impulsive response calculation in the future.